 How Does the Ketogenic Diet Work?

 The mechanisms underlying how a ketogenic diet helps prevent epilepsy have yet to be fully understood.
 One of the leading theories is that keto alters neuronal metabolism.
 Usually, our bodies use glucose from carbohydrates to produce energy quickly.
 This rapidly accessible energy can fuel seizures.

-When you adopt a ketogenic diet, glucose levels become low and the brain begins using ketones for energy.
+When you adopt a ketogenic diet, glucose levels become low and the body begins using ketones for energy.
 By changing your body’s fuel source to ketones, the nerves become less excitable which may reduce seizure frequency.

 Side effects of the ketogenic diet include: